KylerCWK/check-in-prototype/README.md

 # Check in prototype
-Prototype for QR code project by Kyler and Isaiah
+Prototype for QR code project by Kyler and Isaiah, testing